pjgaudre/DESincEig.jl/README.md

 3. ρ(x) is a continuous positive function defined on (a,b)
 4. u(x) are the eigenfunction corresponding to the eigenvalues λ.
 ```
-In this algorithm, we use the transformation developed by Eggert et al. in reference [1].
+In this algorithm, we use the transformation developed by Eggert et al. in reference <a href="http://dx.doi.org/10.1016/0021-9991(87)90163-X">[1]</a>.
 This transformation results in a symmetric generalized eigenvalue problem defined as:
 ```julia
 P2 : (-D^2 + qtilde(x))v(x) = λ ρtilde(x) v(x),  -∞ < x < ∞,  with   v(±∞) = 0
 In the problem P2,